Examples

 Configure the Bash Scripts

-The bash script for every example provides command line arguments to examples/run_example.sh.
-This script has three steps:
+The bash script for every example in scripts/levante/examples/ provides command line arguments to scripts/levante/examples/build_compile_run_plot.sh.
+This script has two steps:

-2. It compiles the specified exectuable(s) by running scripts/bash/compile_cleo.sh,
+1. It builds and compiles the specified exectuable(s) of CLEO by running scripts/levante/build_compile_cleo.sh [args]

-You will need to configure `examples/run_example.sh` in the following ways:
+You will need to configure build_compile_run_plot.sh in the following ways:

 • Use your Python version: